The Best Accounting Software For 2019

 Bill.com offers two different products: accounts payable software and accounts receivable software.
 Accounts payable software is for bills, while accounts receivable software is for invoicing.

-Bill.com’s is a bit complicated.
+Bill.com’s pricing is a bit complicated.
 The two smallest plans range from $29/mo-$39/mo and you must choose between either accounts receivable or accounts payable.
 Once you choose which type of software you want, the main difference between the two pricing options is the number of users, though the more expensive plan also adds key accounting integrations.

 There’s a $59/mo plan that includes both accounts payable and accounts receivable.
 There is also an enterprise plan (contact Bill.com for pricing).
 There may be some extra fees as well.
 For more details about Bill.com’s pricing structure, read our complete Bill.com review.